 - Really 700 Years Old: During the Horus Heresy, he was between 400 and 40,000 years old, depending on your interpretation of his Self-Proclaimed Liar statusnote , but merely looked as if he was in his mid- to late forties.
 His modern incarnation definitely looks 50,000 years old, though.

 - Royals Who Actually Do Something: Personally lead the Great Crusade for centuries.
 His departure and retirement to the Imperial Palace actually caused a great deal of discontent.

-- Shadow Dictator: The forces of Chaos insist that the Emperor is long dead.
+- Shadow Dictator: The forces of Chaos insist that the Emperor is long dead, that the various functions he fulfills are purely mechanical, and that he can do nothing to help the people of the Imperium, say, enjoy an afterlife.
 On the other hand, they're not very reliable.
 Then again, the Imperium is about as reliable, so...